How to Clean High-Gloss Kitchen Tiles Without Streaks

 Keeping High-Gloss Tiles Looking New

-I have had these black glossy tiles for 2 years now, long enough to know that after installing trendy glossy tiles into a kitchen, you will need to clean them often to keep them looking their best.
+I have had these black glossy tiles for 2 years now, long enough to know that after installing trendy glossy tiles into a kitchen, you need to clean them often to keep them looking their best.
 They are really nice to look at, but only if they are spotless.
-They do show grease splatters, finger smudges, and water marks quite easily, so you need to know how to clean them to a streak-free finish if you're not going to hate your new tiles.
+They do show grease splatters, finger smudges and water marks quite easily, so you need to know how to clean them to a streak-free finish if you're not going to hate your new tiles.

 Step-by-Step Guide to Cleaning Glossy Tiles